Affliction Warlock PvP Rotation and Playstyle (Shadowlands / 9.2)

 Curses allow you to weaken a target based on which curse you use on them.
 Effectively using a curse on an enemy could prevent a lot of damage that the target will deal.
+If you take Amplify Curse, remember that there effects are significantly improved.
 Here are the curses that you have and the best time to use them:

 - Curse of Weakness increases the time between the enemy's attacks.
 This should be used on a melee DPS to prevent incoming Physical damage.
 However, this is a low priority spell and should only be used when moving when DoT maintenance is not required.
 This is the best spell to use against a Warrior's Spell Reflection as it has no adverse effect on you.